 Losing a tooth due to trauma, decay or gum disease can affect eating, and aesthetics leading to physical discomfort as well as social anxiety.

 Whilst dental implants are the gold standard to replace missing teeth, dental bridges can be utilised where implants cannot physically be placed.

 When you lose a tooth, the gap that is created can affect your bite because the teeth next to this space will gradually move into the gap and affect the harmony of your upper and lower teeth.
-Overtime this can lead to possible loss of further teeth.
+Over time this can lead to possible loss of further teeth.

 A bridge could last for a significant number of years and help you maintain a healthy smile and protect the arrangement of your existing teeth.

-There are several types of bridges and our GDC registered dentists will discuss the best options as relates o your case.
-Below is some more information on the different types of dental bridges:
+There are several types of bridges and our GDC registered dentists will discuss the best options as relates to your case.

 Here the false tooth is fused between two porcelain crowns holding it in place, which is attached onto your natural tooth on either side of the false tooth.
 This type of dental bridge can be used to replace one or more missing tooth.

 This type is almost always used for your anterior teeth.
 The main benefit of this type is that healthy teeth need either minimal or no preparation.